KentoYana/spotscaner/README.md

 # SpotScaner
-Recognize &amp; Analyze images of Spot-test in Fungal Genetics
+This is the SpotScaner, which is command line tools of recognizing and analyzing images of spot-test in fungal genetics, coordinated by Kento Yanagisawa.